nordeim/Account-Bookkeeping/project_codebase_files_set-6.md

                                       ) -> Result[List[CustomerSummaryData]]:
         """ Fetches a list of customer summaries for table display. """
         try:
-            # Pydantic DTOs are now directly returned by the service
             summaries: List[CustomerSummaryData] = await self.customer_service.get_all_summary(
                 active_only=active_only,
                 search_term=search_term,